Baby Development: Your 9 Month, 2 Week Old

-At nine months of age, your baby is gaining more experience with solid foods, which means it’s about time to begin introducing “finger foods” — little diced bites of soft food — that your baby can attempt to pick up and eat.
+At 9 months baby age, your baby is gaining more experience with solid foods, which means it’s about time to begin introducing “finger foods” — little diced bites of soft food — that your baby can attempt to pick up and eat.

 If you haven’t already, it might be time to incorporate some soft, dissolvable foods in your baby’s diet.
 Examples could include soft fruit, teething biscuits, or “puffs” — dissolvable crackers made especially for babies.
 Your baby may love to play with these foods as much as eat them.
 Learning to manipulate them is an excellent way to bridge the gap from pureed foods to solid ones.